NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 the Rivet analyses to enable the package.
 Details can be found in the MCgrid user's manual provided with the source files.
 Once MCgrid is sucessfully installed and analysis files are correctly tweaked, SHERPA can be run in the usual way twice.
-As for the other methods, the first time APPLgird tables are initialied; the second time they are filled.
+As with the other methods, the first time APPLgird tables are initialied; the second time they are filled.

 **example**